Floorp-Projects/Floorp/testing/perfdocs/generated/browsertime.rst

 ::

-   ./mach raptor --browsertime -t amazon --conditioned-profile settled-webext
+   ./mach raptor -t amazon --conditioned-profile settled-webext

 Launch amazon tp6 mobile page-load test on Firefox for Android (the apk has to be pre-installed, mach raptor does detect if already installed but it does not install it):

 ::

-   ./mach raptor --browsertime -t amazon --app fenix --binary org.mozilla.fenix --conditioned-profile settled-webext
+   ./mach raptor -t amazon --app fenix --binary org.mozilla.fenix --conditioned-profile settled-webext

 To run these jobs on try, make sure to select the tp6 jobs that include the string `webextensions`, as an example (add ``--no-push`` to force try fuzzy to only list the jobs selected by the try fuzzy query) to run all tp6 page-load webextensons jobs currently defined: